Keys to Reading More

 What is holding you back from becoming a more consistent reader?

 Take a look at my Resource Page for some great books.
-Annie and I appreciate your encouragement and support as we live and minister in Brazil.
+Annie and I appreciate your encouragement and support as we serve the Lord in the United States and in Brazil.
 If you would like to be a part of our support team, just click here.
 Obrigado!